Overview

 AUTO_UPDATE | - | Auto Update stack? |

-File Detection and Behavior Details
+Compose File Detection

 - Default pattern